 Hoi An, Vietnam

-Despite its size and reputation for being costly, there are so many places young kids will find enjoyment.
+Despite its size and reputation for being costly, there are so many places young kids will find enjoyment in London.
 Moving about on the tube is free for children and plenty of the museums are also free.
-Sunny days see street performers adorning the south bank or take a river cruise along the Thames More on London for a Christmas Break.
+Sunny days see street performers adorning the south bank or take a river cruise along the Thames.

 San Francisco, USA